ergoplatform/website/content/en/blog/2020-08-28-transcript-of-first-q-a-session-with-robert-kornacki.md

 This is completely off-topic, but one of my side interests that is super untapped and I think will be a major breakthrough is when interoperability between off-chain distributed messaging networks integrate together with blockchains.

-**Also, my assumption is that the Ergo token will be supported in the Yoroi wallet eventually, yes?**
+**My assumption is that the Ergo token will be supported in the Yoroi wallet eventually, yes?**

 Yes, Erg support will be added to Yoroi in the coming future.
 No dates for you yet, unfortunately, but stay tuned!